 Memory is strange.

 AI memory systems have an accuracy crisis.
 Recent benchmarks show answer accuracies below 56%, with hallucination and omission rates remaining high.
 Most systems use LLM extraction on every message, compounding errors until the original truth is lost.
+RAG is not the answer when your memory layer is the problem.

 Engram takes a different approach: memory you can trust.